 After the crash, I didn’t think about it.
 What I can remember is that something came on fire in my engine, and it was putting oil on my rear tire and in the corner I had a big slide, because there was oil on my rear tire.
 It was the best option, but it was quite scary.

 During the race at Phillip Island, you were 12th and 4th.
 Are you at the end of the weekend satisfied over your classifications?

 Not the results no, but the riding yes.
 I had an injury but in race 1 I was fighting for the podium, but I went off the track and I finished 12th.
 In the second race I was 4th, and I was happy.

 On Donington Park you were riding on your home track, how is it to drive for your own people, and how do your fans react to you?

 To be honest, I don’t think about it as my home race, I don’t feel any pressure.
 But it is nice to go home and see everybody in the paddock who I have seen earlier before, my fans.
 There is no more pressure, I don’t try harder, it is just the same, but there are more friendly faces around.

 Last year you had the double at Assen.
 What do you expect for next week?

-During race 2 at Donnington Park, you were fighting with Aython Badovini.
+During race 2 at Donington Park, you were fighting with Ayrton Badovini.
 He made the final pass in the last lap, that’s why you were 10th.
-Are you disappointed about that or do you think Badovini has done it well?
+Are you disappointed about that, or do you think Badovini has done it well?